miklevin/MikeLev.in/_posts/2023-03-06-predicting-the-best-worst-most-likely-things-to-expect-from-ai.md

 headline: Exploring the Potential of AI to Improve Life for Everyone
 description: I explore the potential of using decentralized distributed tech to give an advantage to the good guys, and how AI can be used for the greater good.
 I discuss the ethical and social challenges of pitting AIs in competition with each other, and provide five examples of possible headline-making scenarios.
 To create a positive perspective on the use of AI technology, I created a top 10 list of how it can improve life for everyone, from renewable energy solutions to enhancing healthcare delivery and education.
 keywords: AI, Predictions, Decentralized, Distributed, Tech, Ethical, Social, Challenges, Renewable, Energy, Healthcare, Delivery, Education, Positive, Perspective, Greater Good, Cryptographic, Primitives, Economic, Political, Mechanics, Open-Source, Software, Blockchain, Platforms, Public, Interest, Technology, Initiatives, Empathy, Equality, Opportunity, Cruel, Elite, Repressive
-categories: empathy, open-source, ai, platforms
+categories: platforms, ai, empathy, open-source
 permalink: /blog/predicting-the-best-worst-most-likely-things-to-expect-from-ai/
 layout: post
 ---